pet safe mouse control methods available that don't rely on chemicals or poisons.

 Do not use peppermint oil if you have cats!
 Cats are very sensitive to this oil and can become very ill.

 Many dogs and cats themselves are great at controlling mice.
 They don't even necessarily have to catch them - in some cases, their presence and scent is enough to keep mice away.
 If they do catch them (and some dogs are better mousers than cats!), be sure to tell your veterinarian, who may advise that your pet be dewormed since mice carry parasites.

 Do not use snap traps or poisoned baits.
 There is a risk that your pet could end up caught in the trap (even a large dog can catch a paw in a snap trap), or find and ingest enough of the bait to make him sick or even die.
 Dogs can nose their way into areas they shouldn't go, especially when they smell something interesting.
 And cats are masters at getting into small or hard-to-reach places!
 Even humane live traps should be carefully checked and considered - can your pet's head, face, or snout get stuck in the trap if they were to attempt to reach the bait?
 Glue traps are also not recommended.
 Aside from being inhumane to the mouse and other rodents, pets can get their paws stuck to them and they can be difficult to remove.

-Some professional pest control services specialize in "pet-friendly" pest removal and control.
+Some professional pest control services specialize in "pet-friendly" pest removal and control (get a free quote).
 If this is the route you take, ask to see safety information on the chemical they propose to use in your home.